-I’m starting to put together a collection of low FODMAP recipes – to make it easy, and delicious to stick to a low FODMAP diet!
+As an IBS dietitian, I’ve put together a collection of low FODMAP recipes – to make it easy, and delicious to stick to a low FODMAP diet!
 For some other sunny summer recipes try these refreshing summer mocktails or this super fresh lemon quinoa salad.

 I generally instruct my clients to stick to 1 serving of fruit per meal or snack.
 But SO many of my clients miss smoothies!
-So I’ve created this smoothie bowl to have your smoothie cravings satisfied, and while it goes over a bit by that one serving, we gotta keep the low FODMAP diet practical.
+So I’ve created this DIY dole whip smoothie bowl to have your smoothie cravings satisfied.
+While it goes over a bit by that one serving, we gotta keep the low FODMAP diet practical.

 Now.
 For those of you who are REALLY struggling to get your symptoms under control, and your dietitian has requested you stay strict strict strict, then perhaps you omit this recipe until they give you the go-ahead.